ciph-io/ciph-core/doc/ecosystem.md

 ### Container Replace (Update)

-Whenever a client accesses a container it can use the container id to check if the container has been replaced or marked as deleted.
+Whenever a client accesses a container it can use the container `private id` to check if the container has been replaced or marked as deleted.

 The user id that is registered for a container can submit a new container that replaces the original or marks it as deleted.